mne-tools/mne-python/doc/source/manual/intro.rst

 by the FreeSurfer software.

-Chapter 2 of this manual gives an overview of the software modules included with MNE software.
-Chapter 3 is a concise cookbook describing a typical workflow for a novice user employing the convenience scripts as far as possible.
-Chapters 4 to 11 give more detailed information about the software modules.
-Chapter 12 discusses processing of the sample data set included with the MNE software.
-Chapter 13 lists some useful background material for the methods employed in the MNE software.
+Chapter 2 of this manual gives an overview of the software modules included with MNE software. :ref:`ch_cookbook` is a concise cookbook describing a typical workflow for a novice user employing the convenience scripts as far as possible.
+Chapters 4 to 11 give more detailed information about the software modules. :ref:`ch_sample_data` discusses processing of the sample data set included with the MNE software. :ref:`ch_reading` lists some useful background material for the methods employed in the MNE software.